“One day they’re going to write a blues song about fighters. It'll just be for slow guitar, soft trumpet and a bell." ~ Sonny Liston

 In 1950, he was arrested for the armed robbery of two gas stations and a diner and plead guilty to two counts of first-degree robbery and two charges of larceny, and was sentenced to five years on each charge to run concurrently.

-It was in prison that Liston would finally find the first authoritative figure to ever show any kindness towards him, when a Catholic prison took him under his wing and gave him his first taste of boxing.
+It was in prison that Liston would finally find the first authoritative figure to ever show any kindness towards him, when a Catholic priest took him under his wing and gave him his first taste of boxing.

 After a successful amateur career, which spawned a Golden Gloves triumph where no opponent lasted three minutes, and with a professional career in prizefighting blossoming, he moved to Philadelphia with an eye on the heavyweight world title.

 While heavyweights Floyd Patterson and Sweden’s Ingemar Johansson were trading the heavyweight title back and forth with one another at the top, Liston was decimating his way through the rest of the division’s ranks.